sanjucs/ml-tools/PyTorch/distributed_training.md

 ## Fully Sharded Data Parallel (FSDP)

 FSDP shards model's parameters, gradients and optimizer states across the workers and optionally offload the parameters to CPUs.
-This results in lower memory requirementson device compared to DDP, but with cost of increaseed communication bandwidth requirements
+This results in lower memory requirements on device compared to DDP, but with an increase in communication bandwidth requirements.

 * Steps involved
 	* Prerequisite - Initialize prcessgroup.